 As in-person business has become less feasible, the need for adequate sales planning and management technology has increased.
 Manual operations are error-prone and hinder your ability to make strategic, agile decisions.
 And Harvard Business Review found that companies that embrace digital technology innovation experience nearly 20 percent higher gross margin.

-1. Use Data to Drive Sales
+2. Use Data to Drive Planning & Strategy

-The most effective and innovative sales leaders use data to their advantage.
-A study by CSO Insights found that 94% of world-class sales organizations know why their top sales performers are successful by actively using sales analytics to measure and predict sales performance.
+The most effective and innovative sales enterprises use data to their advantage.
+A study by CSO Insights found that 94 percent of world-class sales organizations know their top sales performers are successful because they’re actively using sales analytics to measure and predict sales performance.

-2. Adopt a Continuous Sales Planning Approach
+3. Adopt a Continuous Approach

 Creating a sales plan that you look at only once a year no longer cuts it in our dynamic business world.
 2020 certainly showed us that the plans you start the year with must be flexible to adapt to changing world conditions.
 For sales, that means you need the right data available at any time so you can regularly check your performance against the plan in order to get a read on how well you're executing.

 Continuous planning enables you to optimize plans throughout the year, catch potential problems early, and strategically course-correct your plan to stay on track to hit your goals no matter the situation.

 4. View Disruption as an Opportunity

 Another key lesson from 2020 is that change is inevitable.
 What we can control is our ability to swiftly react and make data-driven decisions.
 And really, disruption gives us a chance to examine how we operate, plan, and manage sales organizations.
 Why?
 Because it doesn’t allow us to be complacent and forces us to part ways with the “if it’s not broken, don’t fix it” mentality.